 If there are deletion/add vendor SKU item for a raw material at the same time in the template, we should implement add first, then implement deletion.

-After update SKU mapping, if the ingredient item only has a DRAFT version, the inventory unit is different from the new base unit, we should auto-update it with the new base unit.
+After update SKU mapping, if the ingredient item only has a DRAFT version, the inventory unit is different from the new base unit, we should auto-update it with the new base unit of the first linked vendor item in the template.

 If the ingredient only has a draft version, when all its linked vendor SKU items are unlinked, we should auto-set the inventory unit of the ingredient as its BOM unit.